hayleyw7/hayleyw7/README.md

 ### Portfolio

-Thus far, all of my repositories have been school projects, documenting my coding journey from learning JavaScript ES5 to implementing ES6 into React.
+Thus far, all of my repositories have been school projects, documenting my coding journey from learning vanilla JavaScript to implementing a framework.

 My largest applications are pinned below.